deco3500-2018/Pirates-of-Design/README.md

    * **Get notified when the time is near.**

 # Wiki
-> The wiki could be accessed in [this page](https://github.com/deco3500-2018/Pirates-of-Design/wiki)
+> The wiki could be accessed in [Home, this page](https://github.com/deco3500-2018/Pirates-of-Design/wiki)

 # Conference poster & Promotional Material